wireapp/wire-ios/README.md

 ## How to build

 This framework is using Carthage to manage its dependencies.
-To pull the dependencies binaries, `run carthage bootstrap --platform ios`.
+To pull the dependencies binaries, run `carthage bootstrap --platform ios --use-xcframeworks`.

 You can now open the Xcode project and build.